You’re producing and publishing content on YouTube... Fantastic!

 - Publish and Create Backlinks to Your Videos

 Using these 9-steps was the key that propelled my YouTube channel from zero to over 10k a month in less than one year.
 Here's how to do each step.

 Step 1 - What Is Your Video Going To Be About?

 Is your video going to be about YouTube SEO, Fast RC Cars, The Best Drones, Vegan Cat Food?

 What is the theme, topic, lesson, story, book review, restaurant, project that you are going to make a video about?
 To rank the best you need ONE main topic.
 You can go on rabbit trails in your video, the video can take a left turn etc.

-I pull up kwfinder (there are other tools but this is the only one I continue to use) and put in YouTube SEO and see that it is searched 5,400 times a month.
+In your keyword tool, put in the main idea of the topic you are going to cover in your video.
+For this example I am going to put in the words, YouTube SEO and in a second or so I see that it is searched 5,400 times a month.
 It gives me suggestions, seo youtube 3,641x a month, youtube search 33,100x a month, video seo 2,296x a month, etc.

 I have put together a video that walks you through this process here.